Zurich Film Festival: ZFF for Kids

+ZFF Series

 At the 10th Zurich Film Festival in 2014, a section was introduced in which TV series are shown.
 Until the 13th edition, this was called "ZFF TVision" and was renamed "ZFF Series" in 2018.
 With the renaming, a separate small competition was started, which was held until 2020.
 Since 2022 series are no longer shown in a separate section.

 Guest of honour and Lifetime Achievement Awards

 A Tribute to…

 The A Tribute to… Award (formerly Retrospektive) honours filmmaking personalities who have had a significant influence on film history.
 The award winners receive the prize in person in Zürich and usually take part as speakers at the ZFF Masters, where they share their experiences and knowledge with the participants.